efrecon/bitnami-docker-mongodb/README.md

 ## Creating users and databases on first run

 You can create users with restricted access to databases while starting the container for the first time.
 To do this, provide the `MONGODB_USERNAMES`, `MONGODB_PASSWORDS` and `MONGODB_DATABASES` environment variables.
 In these variables, the characters `,` and `;` are used as field separators.
-If you do not provide database names in `MONGODB_USERDATABASES`, all users will be created in the default database.
+If you do not provide database names in `MONGODB_DATABASES`, all users will be created in the default database called `test`.
 Otherwise, you *must* provide as many usernames, as passwords as databases through these variables, i.e. there should be as many items in all the lists that these variables represent.

 ```console
 $ docker run --name mongodb \